gemesa/sys-stalker/README.md

 # sys-stalker

-Detect and analyze malware using eBPF.
+A guide with examples for analyzing malware dynamically using eBPF.

 ## Prerequisites